sees9730/CubeSatMissionPlanner/docs/targets.rst

 Multi-Pointing Targets
 --------------------

-Some scientific objectives require observing the same target from multiple angles or with different instrument configurations.
+Some scientific objectives require observing the same target from multiple angles or at slightly different celestial coordinates.
 In this case, the same target name will have multiple entries with different pointing IDs:

 .. csv-table::
    :header: "Target", "Pointing", "HH", "MM", "SS", "dd", "mm", "ss", "Rotation Angle", "Base Priority", "Survey"